firstpersontravel/charter-docs/docs/reference/events.md

 ## Image received

-Occurs when am image message has been received.
+Occurs when an image message has been received.

 | Field | Type | Description |